maximusmagnusjopela/brightstar/design/proto1/interfaces/client_interface.md

 If the client does not enter the confirmation code before a configurable amount of time, the client page must return to the index page (the font page)

+### Internationalization
+It should be easy to support multiple languages through the application

 ### Access to web form registration interface
 The web form will be publicly acessible.
 Nevertheless, the web form interface must implement IP access control for testing purposes.